Wall-crossing from Lagrangian Cobordisms: Introduction

-\end{theorem} We verify that this bounding cochain gives a correction to the Floer homology of these mutant Lagrangians in a way which matches the wall-crossing transformations constructed in \cite{auroux2009special}.
+We verify in a computation included in the appendix that this theorem can be applied to the setting of monotone Chekanov and product tori in $(\CC^2)\setminus\{z_1z_2=1\}$.
+In this example, the bounding cochain on the Chekanov and product tori inherited from the Lagrangian cobordism corrects the cohomology of these mutant Lagrangians.
+This correction matches the wall-crossing transformations constructed in \cite{auroux2009special}.
 This gives (to our knowledge) the first example of a non-cylindrical two-ended Lagrangian cobordism yielding an equivalence in the Fukaya category.
-This also gives a Fukaya category interpretation to the wall-crossing result of \cite{pascaleff2017wall}.
-Our result can be considered as an application of the \cite{fukaya2010lagrangian} viewpoint on wall-crossing to non-Hamiltonian isotopic Lagrangian submanifolds.
-The theorem includes the important example of monotone Lagrangian tori in $\CC^2\setminus\{z_1z_2=1\}$, which is a toy model for understanding the general wall-crossing phenomenon.
+This also gives a Fukaya category interpretation to the wall-crossing result of \cite{pascaleff2017wall}, and the invariance of immersed Floer cohomology in this setting (as computed by \cite{palmer2019invariance}).
+Our result can be considered as an application of the \cite{fukaya2010lagrangian,biran2013fukayacategories} viewpoint on wall-crossing to non-Hamiltonian isotopic Lagrangian submanifolds.

-Additionally, we include an appendix developing some language for filtered $A_\infty$ algebras which may be of independent interest.
-The tools developed are general statements relating morphisms and mapping cocylinders of filtered $A_\infty$ algebras.

-\begin{theorem}[Paraphrasing \cref{thm:curvedhtt}] Let $B$ be a filtered $A_\infty$ algebra and let $(A, d_A)$ be a graded $\Lambda$-module with differential (not necessarily squaring to zero).
-Suppose that we have (an appropriate generalization) of chain maps $\alpha, \beta$ and homotopy $h$: